 The Girl Who Leapt Through Time is an anime based on a popular Japanese young adult’s novel that was originally published in 1965.
 The story has been adapted to film a number of times previously, including as two tv series The Time Traveller (1972) and The Little Girl Who Conquered Time (1994) and most notably as the live-action The Little Girl Who Conquered Time (1983) and a lesser-known remake The Little Girl Who Conquered Time (1997).
 Only a couple of years later, there was also a live-action sequel to the book with The Time Traveller: The Girl Who Leapt Through Time (2010).

 This version comes from Mamoru Hosoda whose previous ventures into anime had been Digimon: The Movie (2000) and One Piece: Baron Omatsuri and the Secret Island (2005).
-The Girl Who Leapt Through Time and in particular his subsequent films, the superb Summer Wars (2009), Wolf Children (2012), The Boy and the Beast (2015) and Mirai (2018), would take Mamoru Hosoda to the forefront of anime directors in the late 00s and beyond.
+The Girl Who Leapt Through Time and in particular his subsequent films, the superb Summer Wars (2009), Wolf Children (2012), The Boy and the Beast (2015), Mirai (2018) and Belle (2021), would take Mamoru Hosoda to the forefront of anime directors in the late 00s and beyond.

 It would not be hard to mistake The Girl Who Leapt Through Time for a typical shoujo anime of the mid-90s.
 It is drawn in the same limited style with vertically elongated characters and relatively little movement (evidence of low production budget), while CGI animation is kept relatively sparse.
 Certainly in tone, The Girl Who Leapt Through Time emerges as typical shoujo anime – there is a girlish giddiness to all the running around back and forward through time and a good deal of frequent slapstick comedy.
 Moreover, the focus of most of the time travel is the not exactly highbrow concepts of getting couples together, avoiding embarrassments, returning to keep singing karaoke within a five minute limit more or repeatedly going back to the day of the week when one’s favourite meal was being served up.